Arshile Gorky Catalogue Raisonné

 "The Artist and His Mother."
 Christian Science Monitor, December 1, 1987, ill. in b/w, p.
 30, as The Artist and His Mother.

 Kuspit, Donald.
 "Representing The Mother: Representing the Unrepresentable?"
-In The Artist's Mother: Portraits and Homages, Robert Evren, ed.
+In The Artist's Mother: Portraits and Homages, edited by Robert Evren.
 Huntington, NY: The Heckscher Museum, 1987.
 Exhibition catalogue, fig. 10, ill. in b/w, p.
 27, as The Artist and His Mother.

 Kuspit, Donald.
 "Arshile Gorky: Images in Support of the Invented Self."
 In Abstract Expressionism: The Critical Developments.
 New York: Harry N. Abrams, Inc., 1987.
 Exhibition catalogue, fig. 2, ill. in b/w, p.
 51, as The Artist and His Mother.